-- The didactic training components includes at least two hours per week (two hours per week training seminar alternating between clinical issues, professional issues, outreach, & diversity semiars; and variable monthly hours of professional development activities).
+- The didactic training components include at least two hours per week (training seminars alternating between clinical issues, professional issues, outreach, & diversity).

 - Interns supervise two to three practicum students over the course of the year.
-Practicum students are from TTU doctoral programs in Counseling & Clinical Psychology.
+Practicum students are from TTU doctoral programs in Counseling & Clinical Psychology and from the MFT master's program.

 - Interns will participate in a number of assessment-focused training seminars at the beginning of the year.
 Interns will then choose an assessment supervisor to supervise completion of at least two formal assessments of SCC clients.

 - Supervision, both in quality and in quantity, is a definite strength of our program.
-In addition to the primary supervisor, interns receive supervision for the supervision they provide to practicum students, group work, assessment, outreach activities, optional rotations, and unscheduled supervision as the need arises.
+In addition to the primary supervisor, interns receive supervision for the supervision they provide to practicum students, group work, assessment, outreach activities, and optional rotations.

 Interns recieve 5 days of professional development leave time for the year and can accrue more through after hours outreach activities.
 Professional Development Leave can be used for working on dissertation, travel for dissertation defense, or job interviews.